bytecodealliance/rustix/README.md

 x86-64 and aarch64, but a fair amount of code has been successfully adapted to use it, and ports to other architectures should be straightforward.

-This feature has two fun properties:
+This feature is fun in two ways:
  - By being implemented in Rust, avoiding `libc`, `errno`, and `std::io::Error`, most functions compile down to very simple code and can even be fully inlined into user code.
- - Memory buffers are kept in Rust slices, and file descriptors are kept in [`io-lifetimes`] types, so most functions preserve memory safety and [I/O safety] all the way down to the syscall.
+ - Memory buffers are kept in Rust slices, out parameters are returned as regular values, and file descriptors are kept in [`io-lifetimes`] types, so most functions preserve memory safety and [I/O safety] all the way down to the syscalls.

 [`std`]: https://doc.rust-lang.org/std/
 [`getrandom`]: https://crates.io/crates/getrandom